meganodris/R0-methods-comparison/README.md

 Code:
 1. "R_estimation.R" contains a function for estimating R0 and associated confidence intervals from a time-series of case data.
-2. "R0_plots_LatinAmerica&Caribbean.R" contains code to reproduce plots of R0 estimates derived from national Zika surveillance data.
+2. "R0_plots_LatinAmerica&Caribbean.R" contains code to reproduce plots of R0 estimates from national Zika surveillance data.